matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 ## Acquisition Templates
 In the following templates, [square brackets] have been used where the information contained within them is optional or subject to change according to the particular circumstances – as well as to comment on particular issues that should be addressed when tailoring this agreement.
-All square brackets should eventually be removed and the information within them modified or deleted before the Agreement is signed. <span class="red-text">__Red bold font__</span> is used where the information contained within is optional as it specifically applies to time-based media.
+All square brackets should eventually be removed and the information within them modified or deleted before the Agreement is signed. <span class="red-text">__Red bold font__</span> is used where the information contained within is optional as it specifically applies to media art.

 <div class="row">